Updated: Sep 5

 Greasy takeout foods.
 These are processed, likely rancid, and along with making your BO smell awful, they are not the most efficient fuel for the body.

 Foods you know you are allergic to, or that irritate your system.
+Everyone is different so know your own body!

 Over-eating sweets and simple / refined carbohydrates.
 Sugar before a workout is effective at flushing the system with glucose and providing immediate energy, however a little right before take-off is all you need.
 Focus on fueling up in your pre-workout meal to avoid a bloodsugar drop halfway through a workout.